 Make your content Google and future-friendly with semantic and entity-based SEO

-Initial previews of SGE show it will work as more of a conversational assistant: you can type your query into Google, and be provided with a detailed AI-powered response to your query, with the option to provide more information or more context to find the information you’re searching for.
-Various links will be displayed beneath your results, showcasing the internet resources used to provide the answer to your query.
+Initial analysis of Google AI Overviews shows that they will work as a conversational assistant: you can type your query into Google and be provided with a detailed AI-powered response to your query.
+Currently, there appears to be no option to provide more information or context to your original search query, so you’ll need to provide a more detailed response to your original query if it doesn’t provide the information, you are looking for.
+Various links are then displayed on the right side of your results, showcasing the internet resources used to provide the answer to your query.

 Add additional value to your content

 Businesses that add new research, data, facts, or opinions to their content are likely to benefit.
-SGE will analyse a variety of resources when preparing answers and will want to ensure it’s using a variety of resources with different opinions or angles on the subject matter.
+Google AI Overviews will analyse a variety of resources when preparing answers and will want to ensure it’s using a variety of resources with different opinions or angles on the subject matter.
 Simply regurgitating what’s already published online will mean there is less chance of Google citing your content.

 Content structure